 A. If you are considering operating a vehicle within a height greater than 14 feet, please contact your local electric utility or Great River Energy.
-Be sure to call first even if it appears the line has clearance exceeding 14 feet.
+Be sure to call first even if it appears the line is more than 14 feet above the ground.